-Each branch of engineering fulfills a particular role in society, but since there are so many it can be difficult to decide which one best suits you.
+Each branch fulfills a particular role in society, but since there are so many it can be difficult to decide which one best suits you.
 The best way to establish which branch you may want to go into is to draw up a list of your interests and skills.

 Do you fit the bill?